 If people view your company as a thought leader in the industry, they will turn to it for expertise and advice when making important decisions that could potentially result in sales.

 You can develop and maintain thought leadership by publishing and sharing content that addresses your audience's pains.
 Offering valuable insights, and crafting a story that is interesting.

-When developing your thought leadership strategy, consistency becomes an important factor to maintaining it.
+When developing your thought leadership strategy, consistency becomes an important factor in maintaining it.
 Publishing and sharing your content consistently is important to be seen as relevant in your industry.
 You might consider hosting a webinar or panel discussion with other major industry leaders.

 Example SMART Goal for Establish and Maintain Thought Leadership

 "Generate 100 new website visitors, by publishing an article as a guest blogger for [example.com] next month."